omgnetwork/elixir-omg/docs/tesuji_blockchain_design.md

 Proper functioning of the watcher is critical to the security of funds deposited.

 The watcher is responsible for pinging the child chain server to ensure that everything is valid.
-The watcher will watch the root chain contract for a `childBlock` log (a submission of a child chain block).
+The watcher will watch the root chain contract for a `BlockSubmitted` event log (a submission of a child chain block).
 As soon as it receives a log it will ping the child chain for the full block and then make sure the block is valid and that it's root matches the child chain root submitted.

 The watcher will check for the following conditions of chain invalidity.